 III.
 HIP HOP PINOY CATEGORY (The Best Pinoy Dance Crew)

 - The competition piece should depict the NCCA Core Values of Marangal, Malikhain, Mapagbago, Filipino, should use Pinoy music and may use digital mix.

 - The contest piece must be at least three (3) minutes but not more than five (5) minutes

-- Groups should include in their performance a broad selection of street dance styles such as locking, popping, hip-hop house, krump, new school, urban, vogueing, bbyoing without excessive use of the same move or pattern.
+- Groups should include in their performance a broad selection of street dance styles such as locking, popping, krumping, vogueing, b-boying, hip-hop house, new school, urban without excessive use of the same move or pattern.
+NO ACROBATIC TRICKS ALLOWED.

 - Appropriate attire should be observed in the competition.
-It may include accessories such as hats, caps, gloves, scarves, pieces of jewelry, etc.
+It may include accessories such as hats, caps, gloves, scarves, jewelries, etc.